-For Network upgrades, heavy collaboration will be required with Unisys, Blackbox, and Qwest.
-Unisys is our Network Service Provider and will be responsible for design and replacement of data network components.
-Blackbox and Qwest are responsible for Telecom voice components that may also be impacted.
+For network upgrades, significant supplier collaboration will be required with Unisys, Blackbox, and Qwest.
+Unisys and Qwest are our network service providers and will be responsible for design and replacement of data network components.
+Blackbox and Qwest are responsible for the voice network components that may also be impacted.